RudiCamilleri/mita/README.md

 ### Process Flow

+##### Action Sequence

 The smart contract is designed such that operations are to intended to follow the sequence outlined below, which should reflect a similar flow to the current business process.
 The steps for interacting with the smart contract are:

 1. First, the TenderLogic and TenderData contracts have to be deployed
-2. The replaceTenderData() function in TenderLogic should be called to point to the address of TenderData, immediately after deployment.
+2. The replaceTenderData() function in TenderLogic should be called to point to the address of TenderData, immediately after deployment
-3. All read operations are done through calls to TenderData, and all state (write) operations are done through TenderLogic.
+3. All read operations are done through calls to TenderData, and all state (write) operations are done through TenderLogic
-4. To create a new business contract instance, call createContract() in TenderLogic with the appropriate parameters, whose description is outlined in the addContract() function in TenderData.
+4. To create a new business contract instance, call createContract() in TenderLogic with the appropriate parameters, whose description is outlined in the addContract() function in TenderData
-5.
+5. Then, the client is to call payGuarantee() with a transfer of the Ether required by the contract
+6. Then, the owner can call createOrder() to create an order. createOrder() cannot be called if the client has not paid the performance guarantee

+##### Configurable Parameters

+- transferOwner: Transfers the TenderLogic smart contract to another owner
+- replaceTenderLogic: Upgrades the TenderLogic smart contract to a new address
+- replaceTenderData: Upgrades the TenderData smart contract to a new address
+- changeClient: Changes the client wallet address to a new address
+- updateContractMax: Increases the min, medium and max server limits of the contract to the specified account
+- extendOrderDeadline: Extends the order deadline to the
+- extendContractDeadline: Extends the

+##### Options for termination

+- cancelOrder
+- markContractExpired
+- terminateContract
+- endService

 ### Deployment & Testing